Upper School Curriculum

 Marketing and Business Internship

-Students enrolled in this academic course will provide assistance to the School’s Office of Admissions.
-Under the guidance of the Admissions team, students will work directly with prospective families and applicants in many aspects of the admissions process.
-Students will help facilitate the planning and execution of admissions events, will communicate with Saint Student Ambassadors and will work with faculty to identify sales tools and talking points.
+Students enrolled in this academic course will provide assistance to the school’s Office of Admissions.
+Under the guidance of the admissions team, students will work directly with prospective families and applicants in many aspects of the admissions process.
+Students will help facilitate the planning and execution of admissions events and will create sales tools and talking points.
 Interns will learn sales and marketing strategies, leadership, management and general business concepts.
-Preparation and participation in admissions events may include occasional attendance after the academic hours.
-Throughout this yearlong program, the student will routinely meet with and be evaluated by the director of admissions.
+An interest in videography and editing is preferred.
+Preparation and participation in admissions events may include occasional attendance after academic hours.
+Throughout this year-long program, the student will routinely meet with and be evaluated by the director of admissions.

 Prerequisite: Administration recommendation under the direct guidance of the Director of Admissions